unxmaal/booterizer/README.md

 * Raspberry Pi 3 (This is what I have.
 Let me know if others work.)
 * 32GB SD card
 * Booterizer Pi Image from http://booterizer.com .
-* Extraction software that supports bz2 (native on MacOS.
+* Extraction software that supports bz2 (native on macOS.
 Use https://www.7-zip.org/ on Windows.)

 ### Pi Image Usage Instructions
 * Extract the compressed image